Beginner’s Guide: How to Get the Most from Database Management

 Did you know that you can add or remove users from a place other than your WordPress dashboard?
 Did you know that you can disable themes and plugins or fix errors outside of your admin dashboard?

 Managing your site from the dashboard is simple and intuitive; it’s one of the reasons behind WordPress’s huge expansion.
 However, you can accomplish a lot of tasks by accessing your site’s database, usually via phpMyAdmin.

 Many users are reluctant to handle databases.
-Manipulating a database requires an average knowledge level, and the chances of making a critical mistake are high.
+Manipulating a database, unlike browsing a file extension database, requires an average knowledge level, and the chances of making a critical mistake are high.

 This article is for you if you want to learn more about WordPress databases and how to get the most from them.
 Read it carefully to learn some tricks that could help you in stressful situations.